ethereum-optimism/optimism/op-conductor/README.md

 2. No unsafe head stall during network partition
 3. 100% uptime with no more than 1 node failure (for a standard 3 node setup)

+For configuration and runbook, please refer to [RUNBOOK.md](./RUNBOOK.md)

 ## Design

 ### Architecture